nataliedutz/warehouse_project/README.md

 ### Running the Project
 - Activate your virtual environment.
-- Run your Python scripts.
+- Run the Python scripts.